What’s the music used in contemporary dance?

 Beats are like the bones of music.
 All sounds are somehow related to them.
 You can feel them when listening, even if there is not a specific instrument playing them.
 For example here you can listen to a musical fragment of eight beats:

-When dancing, beats are what we count… like four, six, seven, eight! (bet you know this…).
-Four, six, seven, eight are the last four beats of a choreographic phrase of eight beats.
+When dancing, beats are what we count… like five, six, seven, eight! (bet you know this…).
+Five, six, seven, eight are the last four beats of a choreographic phrase of eight beats.